davecade/coding-game/README.md

 2. **Improved Code Output**: I am working on refining the code output feature to provide more comprehensive troubleshooting support.
 This will aid users in effectively debugging their code, promoting a smoother coding experience.

+3. **User Authentication**: Implementing user authentication, coupled with a MongoDB database to enhance data management efficiency.

+4. **JWT Tokens**: Will integrating JWT tokens to elevate the security standards of the API requests.

 ## Contact Information
 For further inquiries, please reach out to me at `dave.cadelina@outlook.com`.
 ```